Vaison-la-Romaine: Main sights

-A large number of finds originating from Vaison-la-Romaine are now dispersed among 25 museums worldwide, mostly in Europe and North America.
+A large number of artifacts originating from Vaison-la-Romaine are now dispersed among 25 museums worldwide, mostly in Europe and North America.

 The mediaeval town is high on the rocky hill as attacks were frequent and the town retreated to a more defensible position.

-The apse of the Church of St. Quenin, dedicated to Saint Quinidius, seems to date from the eighth century, one of the oldest in France.
+The apse of the Church of St. Quenin, dedicated to Saint Quinidius, seems to date from the 8th century, one of the oldest in France.
 The cathedral dates from the 11th century, but the apse and the apsidal chapels are from the Merovingian period.

 The town also has a famous open air market held on Tuesdays year round.